ErrAza/word_processor/README.md

 # Scrabble Word Processor

-Scrabble Word Processor is a Python console application written to assist with those that are very serious about [Scrabble](https://en.wikipedia.org/wiki/Scrabble).
+**Scrabble Word Processor** is a Python console application written to assist with those that are very serious about [Scrabble](https://en.wikipedia.org/wiki/Scrabble).

-Makes use of the word list found here: https://github.com/dwyl/english-words/blob/master/words_alpha.txt
+Makes use of the word list found here, containing **370,000** words: https://github.com/dwyl/english-words/blob/master/words_alpha.txt

 Given the sentence **lightly fried fish are delicious**, the program may return **likable frier frog arm delegated**.
 Running it again may yield **lenient fuses foam any digressed**.

 ## Installation

-1. Ensure you have **Python** 3.12 installed on your system, if not, it can be found here: https://www.python.org/downloads/
+1. Ensure you have **Python** **>= 3.12** installed on your system, if not, it can be found here: https://www.python.org/downloads/
-2. Either clone the repository using [Git](https://git-scm.com/downloads), or alternatively download the project directly from GitHub as a zip file.
+2. Either clone the project using [Git](https://git-scm.com/downloads), or alternatively, download the project directly from GitHub as a zip file. _Ensure you unzip this file_

 ## Usage